Netaji Subhas Chandra Bose Jayanti, 2026: History, Significance & Parakram Diwas

 Later, due to ideological differences, Netaji chose a more assertive path.
 He became Congress President in 1938 and strongly advocated complete and immediate independence.
 His leadership style and revolutionary ideas made him a symbol of resistance and courage.

-Key Facts on the Life and Contribution of Netaji Subhas Chandra Bose:
+Key Facts about Netaji Subhas Chandra Bose:

 AspectDetails